smyth78/financial_solver/README.md

 This is a Dash application that provides allows the user to solve financial questions.
 The app will solve sophisticated questions like 'If I have an initial balance of $25k and I want to have $500k in 10 years time with a rate of 7% pa.
 Then how much money should I save per month.'

+The app ca be found live on this link: https://fathomless-forest-48148.herokuapp.com/

 ## Installation

 1. Clone the repository: